Methodology

 Core tax-year rules, legal pages, and major country guides are reviewed on a recurring basis and when major tax or methodology changes are identified.

-For public editorial routes, the site can restrict publishing to the stronger reviewed article set while lower-confidence drafts remain in the structured data layer until they are ready for broader indexing.
+For public editorial routes, the site restricts publishing to the stronger reviewed article set while lighter internal notes remain out of public indexing until they are ready.

 Reporting outdated data